Analog television: Components of a television system

-The audio signal is detected by a 4.5 MHz traps coil/transformer.
-After that, it then goes to a 4.5 MHz amplifier.
-This amplifier prepares the signal for the 4.5Mhz detector.
+The audio signal goes to a 4.5 MHz amplifier.
+This amplifier prepares the signal for the 4.5 MHz detector.
 It then goes through a 4.5 MHz IF transformer to the detector.
 In television, there are 2 ways of detecting FM signals.
 One way is by the ratio detector.
 This is simple but very hard to align.
 The next is a relatively simple detector.
 This is the quadrature detector.
 It was invented in 1954.
 The first tube designed for this purpose was the 6BN6 type.
 It is easy to align and simple in circuitry.
 It was such a good design that it is still being used today in the Integrated circuit form.
 After the detector, it goes to the audio amplifier.